Act0r1/hashed_storage/README.md

 out" and select your files.

 ### IMPORTANT: don't load same files two times, I'm not processing this error right now!

+Don't forget add SQLALCHEMY_DATABASE_URL, SECRET_KEY, and ALGO in your .env.

+In my case I use ALGO=HS256.
+For generating SECRET_KEY you can use command `openssl rand -hex 32`.

+SQLALCHEMY_DATABASE_URL format this one `postgresql://user:password@localhost:port/db_name`